-E. Loops
+4.5 Loops

 The program shall be enhanced to allow multiple login attempts in such a way that it will quit after a predefined number of successive failed attempts.
 This illustrates a simple way to prevent brute force attacks, introduced earlier in the course.
-We also emphasize the magnitude of logical errors in the loop condition (Fig. 3).
-For instance, an infinite loop will give the hacker virtually an unbounded number of attempts.
+We also emphasize the magnitude of logical errors in the loop condition.
+For instance, an infinite loop will give the hacker a virtually unbounded number of attempts.